-At Thomas Bullock CE Primary we use a restorative approach.
+At Nightingale Federation School's we use a restorative approach.
 Pupils learn from experience, to expect fair and consistently applied consequences which differentiate between serious and minor offences.
 Consequences are applied consistently by all staff, but with the provision for reasonable flexibility to take account of individual SEMH/SEND needs and or pupil safeguarding and family circumstances.